ayoupov/phi/README.md

-# Φ Simulation Environment
+# Φ Simulation Environment - Hydro version

-Phi provides an environment for designing, simulating and managing renewable energy resources and biosensors.
+Phi provides an environment for designing, simulating and managing aquatic resources.

-This repository contains the current version of the [Phi Simulation Environment](https://phi.zone), in addition to smaller prototypes developed as part of our larger research.
+This repository contains the special hydro-edition of [Phi Simulation Environment](https://phi.zone)